-As spring approaches, I begin preparations for opening a Spring mastermind group.
+As spring approaches, I begin preparations for opening a mastermind group.
 If you’ve ever thought about joining a mastermind but aren’t sure if it’s the right fit for you, I want to tell you what masterminds are and what you can expect if you decide to join my mastermind group.

 IE 61: Mastermind Group – Why You Need One Now

 Why A Mastermind Group Might Be Right for You

 First off, I want you to know that there are different types of masterminds.
 You may see a mastermind started by one of your peers.
 Or perhaps it’s begun by someone who is a coach like me and that person will facilitate and oversee the group to make sure that the members get the most out of it.
 If you are at the point in your business where you feel overwhelmed, where you need someone to come in and help you to get some perspective on where you are and what’s next for you, a mastermind may be the perfect thing for you.

 Should a Mastermind Group Be Limited to One Niche?

 As a lifestyle blogger, I blog about different topics.
 I have to learn how to market myself to more than one audience.
 That is helpful to my mastermind students because the whole point of a mastermind is to bring people together from different niches and provide different perspectives.
 One of my superpowers is knowing who to pair with who.
 My mastermind members almost always comment on how well they mesh with the rest of the members.
 That’s because I can see which niche fits well with another niche and how the two bloggers can work together and learn from each other.
 You may also be the perfect target audience for another member of the mastermind and can offer support and ideas.